Prop 33 Is A Deeply Flawed Scheme That Will Increase Housing Costs And Block Affordable Housing! Vote NO on Prop 33!

 Join Our Coalition

-We are a coalition coalition of housing advocates, businesses, renters, landlords, and homeowners who OPPOSE the deceptive Prop 33.
+We are a coalition coalition of housing advocates, businesses, renters, landlords, and homeowners who are voting NO on Prop 33.

 What Those Who Oppose Prop 33 Are Saying